|Style||Fully Escorted & Guided

 Discover the wonders of Thailand on our new, deluxe Treasures of Thailand vacation package.
 You'll encounter an ancient, fascinating culture, friendly, welcoming people, gorgeous, peaceful countryside and bustling, modern cities, and the most amazing shopping—unbelievable bargains included!
 Start your journey in the bustling capital city of Bangkok, and then travel by motor coach to the ancient city of Ayutthaya, and the historic River Kwai.
 Next, you'll fly to Chiang Rai, Thailand's northernmost city, and visit the Hill Tribes of surrounding region.
 Continue by road to Chiang Mai, the "Rose of the North", where you'll discover ancient temples, mysterious ruins, and even enjoy an exciting elephant ride through the jungle.
 But don't wait too long to reserve your spot, our groups are small, our prices are exceptional, and space is definitely limited.

 Day 1: Depart USA.
 Check in for your overnight flight to Bangkok, Thailand via Taipei.
-Your flights will depart from LAX shortly after midnight on Day 2.

 Day 2: En route.
 Cross the International Dateline and lose a day.
 (You will recover this day on the return leg of your trip.)

 Day 3: Bangkok.
 Today, arrive in Bangkok.
 After customs formalities, transfer to your centrally located hotel for check-in.